saipulivarthi360/AutomateAPI/README.md

     EBADENGINE: Solved by removing default Ubuntu Node.js and installing v22.x via Nodesource.

     Dependency Issues: Solved using sudo apt-get install -f to catch the net-tools requirement.

+🌐 Environment Switching

+This project supports multi-environment testing.
+Environment variables are stored in .postman_environment.json files.

+    To run manually: Select the environment from the Jenkins "Build with Parameters" menu.

+    Variable syntax: All requests must use {{baseUrl}} to remain compatible with environment switching.